Meet Alexandra L. Myers, Esq.

 Additionally, I worked as a certified law clerk at Yolo County District

-Attorney's Office where I was able to gain in-depth insight into the
+Attorney's Office where I was able to gain in-depth insight into the criminal

-and felony cases.
+felony cases.
 I also worked as a law clerk at various family law firms,

 including Myers Family Law, where I received intensive training and gained